 Consequences of Stress

 Individual distress manifests in three basic forms: psychological disorders, medical illnesses, and behavioral problems.
-Figure 1 A person’s extreme involvement with his or her work could reap acute individual distress.
+A person's extreme involvement with his or her work could reap acute individual distress.
 Work-related psychological disorders can lead to depression, burnout, and psychosomatic disorders.

 Psychosomatic disorders are physical problems that stem from a psychological root.
 A person could have a problem with public speaking which could cause so much stress that the person's brain would not allow the person to even speak.